NoBirdInTree/Code_Report/README.md

 For tracker, click the link (https://covid19.trackvaccines.org/), if it expires, I will uploaded a brief recording.
 R dashboard codes are given.

 ### 5. Financial data analysis.
-Some daily working codes are disclosed ...
+Some daily working codes are disclosed.

 -------------------------------------------------